docsobral/MailGuardian/README.md

 Exports a template's .mjml and .png files to a bucket.
 Path is optional on Windows only.

--m or --marketo will keep watching the folder's index.mjml for changes.
+-w or --watch will keep watching the folder's index.mjml for changes.

 -n or --new-path will ignore and overwrite the saved path at paths.json.

 -i or --images will skip uploading images.

--c or --clean will clean the
+-c or --clean will clean the bucket before uploading any file.

+-m or --marketo will upload marketo.mjml to the bucket.

 ### prepare \[-m] \<name\>